Barcode Printing FAQs

 First, find out which of your facilities and production or packaging lines will be impacted in order to determine the required label volume and the number of printers that will be needed.
 Determine how the printers will receive the variable information they need from your enterprise system to produce the labels.
 This step will show the connectivity and networking support required in the printer.
 Review the compliance specification to understand the required label sizes, fonts, barcode symbologies, and graphics so you can choose an appropriate printer.

 Software is also required to design the label formats.
-Many barcode and RFID label design packages include templates for compliance label formats commonly used in the retail, automotive, aerospace, defense, distribution, and other industries.
+Many barcode and RFID label design packages include templates for compliance label formats commonly used in the retail, automotive, aerospace, defence, distribution, and other industries.
 Make sure the software supports the types of labels you need and the specific model of printer you have chosen.
 Test the entire system and send label samples to your trading partner for analysis prior to your deadline date for compliance labelling.
 Many systems integration companies are very experienced with compliance labelling systems and are available to assist with any phase of the project.
 Zebra's white paper "Quality Assurance Steps for Preventing Label Printing Problems" explains how to meet print quality requirements for compliance labelling.

 Yes, but be prepared to deal with excessive material waste and printer wear, potential jamming caused by the label adhesive, limited symbology and software support, and delays while media is changed to support label or document printing.

-Narrow the field significantly by determining the size of labels that need to be printed.
-Analyze the conditions the label will be exposed to and its required life span to determine the print method (direct thermal or thermal transfer) and required media support.
+Narrow the field significantly by determining the size of labels that need to be printed. analyse the conditions the label will be exposed to and its required life span to determine the print method (direct thermal or thermal transfer) and required media support.
 Printers also differ significantly in the interfaces and network connectivity that they offer.
 The symbologies, graphics, and international characters supported are other important differentiators.
 Durability and printing volume are also important.
 For most applications, 203 dots-per-inch (dpi) resolution provides sufficient print quality.
 However, when higher quality printing is required, such as for very small labels or some 2-D symbologies, 300 or 600 dpi printers should be used.

 Zebra's partners can help you find the right printer for your needs.
 Find a Zebra reseller.